Mikimoto/mikimoto.github.io/blog/2024-02-27-check-linux-in-use-port.md

 ## Use nc command 來檢查 TCP or UDP port is used

-Try the nc command as follows to scan the open ports (TCP/22 {ssh port}) of a specified host (10.8.0.1):
+Try the nc command as follows to scan the open ports (TCP/22 ssh port) of a specified host (10.8.0.1):

 ```bash
 nc -v -z <ip_address> <port>